Dangers of eating rabbit meat ( Protein poisoning & Tularemia )

 Generally speaking, surviving only on rabbit meat is impossible in the long run.
 The first couple of days of only eating rabbit meat won’t be a problem as the human body has plenty of stored fat which it can use in case the fat intake is low.
 However, after the first week of eating only rabbit meat, the human body will struggle to digest the meat and most people end up with diarrhea which will only complicate things further.
 Vitamins are extremely important for the human body, for more information check out my recent article Survival vitamins ( Top 13 SHTF Vitamins ).

 Generally speaking, most hunters know not to hunt rabbits before the first frost.
 Although a lot of people think this is some kind of myth, but there is actually a very good reason why you shouldn’t hunt rabbits before the first frost.
-Tularemia is a disease that rabbits get from infected ticks, at the first glance it is impossible to see if the rabbit is infected as they tend to look and move around like any other rabbit.
+Tularemia is a disease that rabbits get from infected ticks, at first glance it is impossible to see if the rabbit is infected as they tend to look and move around like any other rabbit.

 Tularemia tends to kill the infected rabbits in a matter of days, and consuming infected rabbit meat is extremely dangerous.
 The main reason why people should avoid hunting rabbits before the first frost is that during the summertime ticks and mites tend to thrive, but once the first frost comes the likeliness of a rabbit being infected with Tularemia is a lot lower.
 Even hunters who often hunt rabbits tend to wear gloves while cleaning the meat as the Tularemia can be found both in the meat and in the blood of the rabbit.